Auphonic vs LANDR

 - How much does it cost?

-- LANDR offers a free plan and paid subscriptions starting at $20/month.
+- LANDR has a free tier with basic features and paid subscriptions starting around $13/month for advanced mastering and distribution.

 - Does it have a free plan?

-- Yes, LANDR has a free plan with basic features.
+- Yes, LANDR offers a free plan with limited mastering and export capabilities.

 - What integrations does it support?